 Accompanying the exhibition is an illustrated catalogue, available through the MFAH Shop (713.639.7360) and the Museum's Hirsch Library (713.639.7325).

 Latin American Art at the MFAH

-For more about the Museum's Latin American Art Department and International Center for the Arts of the Americas (ICAA), click here.
+More information about the Museum’s department of Latin American art, and the International Center for the Arts of the Americas (ICAA), is available here.